Robert Charlebois: Biography

 Charlebois was born in Montreal, Quebec.
 Among his best known songs are Lindberg (the duo with Louise Forestier in particular), Ordinaire, Les Ailes d'un Ange and Je reviendrai à Montréal.
 His lyrics, often written in joual, are funny, relying upon plays on words.
 He won the Sopot International Song Festival in 1970.

 In 1970, he sang with Italian singer Patty Pravo the Italian song La solitudine.
 In the same year, he performed at the Festival Express train tour in Canada, but did not appear on the documentary film.

 In 1968, he had an acting role in Jean Pierre Lefebvre's film Straight to the Heart (Jusqu'au cœur).
 He co-starred with Terence Hill, Miou-Miou and Patrick McGoohan in the western Un genio, due compari, un pollo (A Genius, Two Partners and a Dupe, 1975) as Steamengine Bill.
 Thirty-eight years later, Charlebois had a cameo as Jean-Seb Bigstone, the French-Canadian Broadway producer, in the 2012 Gad Elmaleh/Sophie Marceau film Happiness Never Comes Alone.

 The Quebec-based microbrewery Unibroue was owned, in part, by Charlebois until it was purchased by Sleeman Breweries in 2004 which in turn was bought by Japanese beer brewing giant Sapporo in 2006.

 He was inducted into the Canadian Songwriters Hall of Fame in 2010.

+In 2021, he was named a Compagnon des arts et des lettres du Québec, in recognition of his role in “crystallizing the state of an awakened population” and his cultural influence through more than 50 years of creative contributions.